 Nebraska stopped reporting county-level case and mortality data on 5/25/2021.
 Cases/deaths for the state reflect the numbers reported at that time.
+This also means that total metropolitan and nonmetropolitan counts are undercounts.

 ^{}COVID-19 case and death data for this ongoing report were previously obtained from USAFacts.org.
 Reports after 8/15/2020 use data from the COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University.
 While both sources employ similar approaches and resources to produce their data, the Johns Hopkins data is released in a more timely fashion making it more suitable for use in these reports.
 Similarly, previous reports had used population data from the U.S. 2010 decennial Census.
 Current reports utilize data from the Census Bureau's 2018 American Community Survey 5-year population estimates.